runwayml/learn/docs/how-to/import-models.md

 ## Tutorial 3: Importing the Progressive Growing of GANs (PGAN) Model

-This tutorial is posted on the RunwayML Medium blog: [Porting a machine learning model from GitHub to Runway in 5 minutes](https://medium.com/runwayml/porting-a-machine-learning-model-from-github-to-runway-in-5-minutes-555c5c9310af)
+This tutorial is posted on the RunwayML Medium blog: [Porting a machine learning model from GitHub to RunwayML in 5 minutes](https://medium.com/runwayml/porting-a-machine-learning-model-from-github-to-runway-in-5-minutes-555c5c9310af)

 ## RunwayML Python SDK
 Developer documentation for the Python SDK to import models: [RunwayML Model SDK Docs](https://sdk.runwayml.com)